nats0/natalieso_old/applyUp.md

             <h4>1.
 Too Text Heavy</h4>
             <p style="padding-left:20px">With ApplyUp primarily a Chrome extension, there is already very little screen real estate for users to work with.
 Thus, a text-heavy approach with small words and menus will only burden them further and make the process more difficult.</p>
             <h4 style="padding-top:20px">2.
 Information in the Wrong Order</h4>
             <p style="padding-left:20px">Although users also have trouble tracking their job applications, their main concern as shown from the user interviews is the need to auto-fill fields.
-Thus, it does not make the most sense to prompt users with basic job information first; instead, role templates should be shown first.</p>
+Thus, it does not make the most sense to prompt users with basic job information first; instead, role templates should be shown.</p>
             <h4 style="padding-top:20px">3.
-Manual Input</h4>
+Still Manually Inputting</h4>
-            <p style="padding-left:20px">Instead of selecting the ‘Input Fields’ option, highlighting or typing the question and writing the answer, it would be more efficient for users to just write the correct answer in the actual application field and have the program automatically learn it.</p>
+            <p style="padding-left:20px">As opposed to selecting the ‘Input Fields’ option, highlighting or typing the question and writing the answer, it would be more efficient for users to just write the correct answer in the actual application field and have the program automatically learn it.</p>
         </div>
     </div>
     <div class="col-md-8" data-aos="fade-up" style="padding-top: 40px">